python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 it is easily possible to incorrectly assume that paths also support globs.

-Therfore, it was decided against this approach in favor of a flat array value which simplifies the specification and implementation, and more closely matches the configuration format of existing tools.
+Therefore, it was decided against this approach in favor of a flat array value which simplifies the specification and implementation, and more closely matches the configuration format of existing tools.
 The PEP recommends not to use other than alphanumerical symbols and dot